Introduction

 Using the Bodum Chambord is simple and straightforward:

-- Boil Water: Start by boiling water to the ideal coffee brewing temperature (around 200°F).
+Check on Amazon- Boil Water: Start by boiling water to the ideal coffee brewing temperature (around 200°F).

 - Add Coffee Grounds: Use coarsely ground coffee for the best results.
 A common ratio is 1:15 coffee to water.